-We’re giving the top spot today to The Dead Pool, the fifth and presumably the last of the Dirty Harry franchise.
+When it comes to pop-culture oddities, it’s hard to top The Dead Pool, the fifth and presumably the last of the Dirty Harry franchise.
 It actually ranks as one of the better ones, with a surprising sense of humor to go along with Clint Eastwood’s thundering political context.
 But that’s not why it tops the list.
 It tops the list because it contains one of those truly bizarre pop culture mash-ups that only makes sense in the rear-view mirror.
 A key scene involves a music video being filmed in a meat locker, whose doomed star pretty much kicks the whole plot off.
-The rock star was played by a then-unknown Jim Carrey, the music video director by a then-unknown Liam Neeson.
+The rock star was played by a then-unknown Jim Carrey, and the music video director by a then-unknown Liam Neeson.
 Carrey lip-syncs Axl Rose while Neeson looks on during an Exorcist homage in the middle of a Dirty Harry flick.
 It has to be seen to be believed.
-The Dead Pool opened today in 1988.
+The Dead Pool opened 30 years ago today in 1988.

 I’m not going to spend too much time on Ghost, a middling supernatural romance that somehow turned into a massive hit and won Whoopi Goldberg an Oscar.
 It’s not bad, certainly, but it’s also aged poorly and retains at best a little throwback nostalgia to counteract the general sense that its success owed more to the zeitgeist of the time than the film itself.
 It opened today in 1990.